Lease Negotiation

 Do I need a broker for lease negotiation?

-You are not required to use a broker, but restaurant leases involve provisions that standard commercial leases do not — grease trap requirements, hood and ventilation specifications, extended buildout periods, exclusive use clauses, and patio rights.
-A broker who understands food service operations can identify risks and negotiate terms that a general commercial tenant would miss.
+You are not required to use a broker, but commercial leases for specialized businesses involve provisions that standard leases do not.
+Grease trap requirements for restaurants, oversized plumbing for laundromats, water reclamation systems for car washes, environmental liability for gas stations, ventilation standards for nail salons.
+A broker who understands your industry can identify risks and negotiate terms that a general commercial tenant would miss.
 The cost of unfavorable lease terms over a 5 to 10 year period far exceeds any broker fee.

 What is a TI allowance?

 A Tenant Improvement (TI) allowance is money the landlord contributes toward your buildout costs.
-For restaurant tenants, TI allowances can range from $20 to $80 or more per square foot depending on the market, space condition, lease term length, and your financial strength.
+TI allowances vary by business type and market conditions.
+Restaurant tenants can see $20 to $80 or more per square foot.
+Laundromats may get $15 to $40.
+Salons and retail operators typically fall in the $10 to $30 range.
 TI allowances are negotiable and typically increase with longer lease commitments.
 The allowance is usually disbursed as a reimbursement after you complete improvements and provide paid invoices.

-Can my lease prevent me from selling my restaurant?
+Can my lease prevent me from selling my business?

 Yes.
 If your lease does not include an assignment clause, or if the assignment clause gives the landlord unrestricted right to refuse a transfer, it can effectively block or delay your sale.
 Some leases require landlord consent that cannot be unreasonably withheld, while others give the landlord absolute discretion.
 Leases may also include recapture clauses that allow the landlord to terminate the lease instead of approving a transfer.
-Reviewing and negotiating assignment rights before you need them is one of the most important things a restaurant owner can do to protect their ability to exit.
+This is particularly dangerous for businesses with specialized buildouts that cannot be relocated.
+Reviewing and negotiating assignment rights before you need them is one of the most important things a business owner can do to protect their ability to exit.

 What if my landlord will not approve the buyer?